Non-fungible token: Early projects

-In 2016, Rare Pepes a "semi-fungible" NFT project centered around the Pepe the Frog meme involving a collective of artists contributing their works into a curated directory, emerged on Bitcoin through a protocol known as Counterparty (which had been created in 2014 and used to create other assets).
+In 2016, Rare Pepes, a "semi-fungible" NFT project centered around the Pepe the Frog meme, which involved a collective of artists contributing their works into a curated directory, emerged on Bitcoin through a protocol known as Counterparty, which had been created in 2014 and used to create other assets.

 In 2017, several NFT projects emerged on Ethereum that utilized a "fungible" token standard known as ERC-20.
-Curio Cards in May of that year is credited with being Ethereum's first art NFT project using the fungible standard and features artwork in the shape of a card among a variety of image types including satirized corporate logos The generative art project of 10,000 pixelated characters known as CryptoPunks emerged soon after in June and would later establish itself as one of the most commercially successful NFT projects.
+Curio Cards in May of that year is credited with being Ethereum's first art NFT project using the fungible standard and features artwork in the shape of a card among a variety of image types, including satirized corporate logos.
+The generative art project of 10,000 pixelated characters known as CryptoPunks emerged soon after in June and would later establish itself as one of the most commercially successful NFT projects.
 In December, a clipart based collection featuring images of rocks called EtherRock emerged.

-in November 2017, the widely acclaimed blockchain game on Ethereum known as CryptoKitties launched and is credited with pioneering what is considered to be the first bona fide non-fungible token standard, known as ERC-721.
+In November 2017, the widely acclaimed blockchain game on Ethereum known as CryptoKitties launched, and is credited with pioneering what is considered to be the first bona fide non-fungible token standard, known as ERC-721.
 It used an early version of ERC-721 that differed from the formally published version of the standard in 2018.